-- D) Concentration of Revenues: Our six acute care hospitals in the Las Vegas, Nevada market contributed, on a combined basis, 15% in 2017, 14% in 2016 and 13% in 2015 of our consolidated net revenues. - E) Cash and Cash Equivalents: We consider all highly liquid investments purchased with maturities of three months or less to be cash equivalents. - F) Property and Equipment: Property and equipment are stated at cost.
+F) Property and Equipment: Property and equipment are stated at cost.
 Expenditures for renewals and improvements are charged to the property accounts.
 Replacements, maintenance and repairs which do not improve or extend the life of the respective asset are expensed as incurred.
 We remove the cost and the related accumulated depreciation from the accounts for assets sold or retired and the resulting gains or losses are included in the results of operations.
 Construction-in-progress includes both construction projects and equipment not yet placed into service.

-While in progress, we capitalized interest on major construction projects and the development and implementation of information technology applications amounting to \$1.0 million during 2017, \$1.9 million during 2016 and \$304,000 during 2015.
+While in progress, we capitalized interest on major construction projects and the development and implementation of information technology applications amounting to \$2.3 million during 2018, \$1.0 million during 2017 and \$1.9 million during 2016.

 Depreciation is provided on the straight-line method over the estimated useful lives of buildings and improvements (twenty to forty years) and equipment (three to fifteen years).
-Depreciation expense was \$388.4 million during 2017, \$350.8 million during 2016 and \$337.5 million during 2015.
+Depreciation expense was \$410.0 million during 2018, \$388.4 million during 2017 and \$350.8 million during 2016.

-- G) Long-Lived Assets: We review our long-lived assets, including intangible assets, for impairment whenever events or circumstances indicate that the carrying value of these assets may not be recoverable.
+G) Long-Lived Assets: We review our long-lived assets, including intangible assets, for impairment whenever events or circumstances indicate that the carrying value of these assets may not be recoverable.
 The assessment of possible impairment is based on our ability to recover the carrying value of our asset based on our estimate of its undiscounted future cash flow.
 If the analysis indicates that the carrying value is not recoverable from future cash flows, the asset is written down to its estimated fair value and an impairment loss is recognized.
-Fair values are determined based on estimated future cash flows using appropriate discount rates. - H) Goodwill: Goodwill and indefinite-lived intangible assets are reviewed for impairment at the reporting unit level on an annual basis or sooner if the indicators of impairment arise.
+Fair values are determined based on estimated future cash flows using appropriate discount rates.

+H) Goodwill: Goodwill is reviewed for impairment at the reporting unit level on an annual basis or sooner if the indicators of impairment arise.
 Our judgments regarding the existence of impairment indicators are based on market conditions and operational performance of each reporting unit.
-We have designated October 1st as our annual impairment assessment date and performed impairment assessments as of October 1, 2017 which indicated no impairment of goodwill or indefinite-lived intangible assets.
-There were also no impairments during 2016 or 2015.
-Future changes in the estimates used to conduct the impairment reviews, including profitability and market value projections, could indicate impairment in future periods potentially resulting in a write-off of a portion or all of our goodwill or indefinite-lived intangible assets.
+We have designated October 1st as our annual impairment assessment date and performed quantitative impairment assessments as of October 1, 2018 which indicated no impairment of goodwill.
+There were also no goodwill impairments during 2017 or 2016.
+Future changes in the estimates used to conduct the impairment reviews, including profitability and market value projections, could indicate impairment in future periods potentially resulting in a write-off of a portion or all of our goodwill.

-Changes in the carrying amount of goodwill for the two years ended December 31, 2017 were as follows (in thousands):
+Changes in the carrying amount of goodwill for the two years ended December 31, 2018 were as follows (in thousands):

-Α Acute Care Services Behavioral Health Services Total Consolidated Balance, January 1, 2016 \$ 389,507 \$ 3,206,607 \$ 3,596,114 Goodwill acquired during the period 50,897 183,761 234,658 Adjustments to goodwill (a) (110) (46,556) (46,666) Balance, December 31, 2016 440,294 3,343,812 3,784,106 Goodwill acquired during the period 80 0 80 Adjustments to goodwill (a) 1,137 39,834 40,971 Balance, December 31, 2017 \$ 441,511 \$ 3,383,646 \$ 3,825,157
+cute Care Services Behavioral Health Services Total onsolidated Balance, January 1, 2017 \$ 440,294 \$ 3,343,812 \$ 3,784,106 Goodwill acquired during the period 80 0 80 Adjustments to goodwill (a) 1,137 39,834 40,971 Balance, December 31, 2017 441,511 3,383,646 3,825,157 Goodwill acquired during the period 917 44,173 45,090 Goodwill divested during the period 0 (2,135) (2,135) Adjustments to goodwill (a) 34 (23,518) (23,484) Balance, December 31, 2018 \$ 442,462 \$ 3,402,166 \$ 3,844,628